-Ground level play components are required to have one of each type (creative/cognitive, physical, quite retreat and social play equipment) based upon the number of elevated play components are available; so one of each type of ground-level play component that is present needs to be located within an accessible route.
+Ground-level play components are required to have one of each type (creative/cognitive, physical, quiet retreat and social play equipment) based upon the number of elevated play components are available; so one of each type of ground-level play component that is present needs to be located within an accessible route.
 On top of this at least 50% of the elevated components must be on the accessible route.

 What are the Requirements for Accessible Routes?